skschum/MFAssignR/README.md

 # MFAssignR

+## Please note that the newest version of R (4.2.0) has introduced errors in MFAssignR.
+I am working to update MFAssignR to account for these changes as soon as possible, but in the meantime you can use R version 4.1.1 (the most recent version I have verified works).
+6/3/2022

 ## Additional Documentation

 This package is the focus of a peer-reviewed journal article in Environmental Research.
 The citation is: